The Addams Family Musical Review | The Lowry | Manchester

 You may remember the comic strip, sixties TV show or animation in which the macabre American family brought their unconventional traditions to your attention.
-The Addams’ bizarre family dynamic is a satire on American ideals but their once frightening take has become a watered-down parody of itself.
+The Addams’ bizarre family dynamic is a satire on American ideals, but their far from frightening presence has developed into a watered-down parody of itself.
+Injecting a star cast to take on Gomez (Cameron Blakely), Morticia (Samantha Womack), Wednesday (Carrie Hope Fletcher), Pugsley, and, Fester (Les Dennis), the production runs through a familiar story of diversity and difference, enveloping the 82-year-old family.

-Fortunately, the stories flaws are easily forgotten with such a likeable cast and high-end production.
-Distractions don’t usually save a productions material but between the ghostly ancestors’ dance numbers and floor to ceiling sets from Diego Pitrach, there were enough surprises.
-The old-school production techniques also gave the show an easy going nostalgic feel.
-It was a joy to watch Wednesday shoot her arrow the room and see a mini Festus fly his jetpack to the moon.
+Fortunately, the traditional storyline can easily be forgiven with director Matthew White infusing the narrative with wonderfully lavish staging and an incredibly talented and likeable cast.
+Distractions don’t usually save a musicals material but between the ghostly ancestors’ dance numbers and phenomenal floor to ceiling sets from Diego Pitrach, there are enough surprises to keep the show feeling new and relevant.
+The old-school production techniques also gave the show an easy-going, nostalgic feel, making it a joy to watch Wednesday shoot her arrow across the room or witness a mini Festus fly his jetpack to the moon.